 LPR Symptoms

-Sore throat – this is probably the most general and common symptom of the bunch, and generally speaking what most people with LPR will have.
+Sore throat – probably the most common symptom.
+Generally what most people with LPR will have.

-Need to clear throat – if you feel the need to constantly clear the throat try to stop doing that, when you do it constantly throughout the day it can irritate the throat further, instead of clearing try to take a sip of water.
+Need to clear throat – if you feel the need to constantly clear the throat, try to stop doing it.
+When you do it constantly throughout the day it can irritate the throat further.
+Instead try to take a sip of water.
 Once you start to do it less often you will slowly stop doing it over time.
-It will help the throat heal faster along with my other treatment advice.

-Excess mucus in throat – The excess mucus is often because of the throat trying to protect and heal itself and is totally natural.
-Try to sip water when needed to keep the throat clear.
+Excess mucus in throat – this is often because the throat is trying to protect and heal itself and is totally natural.
+Sip water when needed to keep the throat clear.

-Lump in throat feeling – Try not to be concerned with this feeling.
-It is almost never an actual lump but some irritation caused by the pepsin entering the throat.
+Lump in throat feeling – try not to be concerned with this feeling.
+It is almost never an actual lump but irritation caused by the pepsin.
+The 2023 SIBO study specifically found globus pharyngeus was significantly associated with SIBO-positive patients.

 Hard to swallow